 I'd come home with a lot of money.

-And I just I love working there.
+And I just love working there.

-So the idea that these bartenders, waiters somehow are going to get their power back and are pledging not to serve Trump officials.
+So the idea that these bartenders, waiters, somehow are going to get their power back and are pledging not to serve Trump officials.

-But that's a separate issue for another day.
+Well, that would be called discrimination, but that's a separate issue for another day.

 And she said she would refuse service to certain Trump officials.